csonuryilmaz/heybot/heybot/README.md

 Optional Parameters:

 - ISSUE_STATUS= Check status of newly added issue with this defined value.
+If empty, there will be no status check.

 Example: